 If you’re experiencing symptoms pointing to the COVID-19 coronavirus or feeling sick, it’s important to sit this year out so you don’t negatively impact others.
 For those who do want to celebrate the season, be sure you’re aware of the social distancing guidelines.

-The Center of Disease Control and Prevention (CDC) doesn’t recommend traditional trick-or-treating.
-Instead, they suggest that goodie bags be left on yards or driveways for families to grab as they go by.
-Things like crowded costume parties and haunted houses are also a no-no.
+The Center for Disease Control and Prevention (CDC) has recommendations for “safer holidays.”
+Some of their suggestions include leaving goodie bags on yards or driveways for families to grab as they go by.
+Things like crowded costume parties and crowded haunted houses are also a no-no.

-However, Halloween 2020 alternatives can include backyard gatherings or virtual costume contests where people can show off their duds.
-It’s just important to follow social distancing rules, so make sure to avoid crowd formation while spending the night rambling.
+However, Halloween 2021 alternatives can include backyard gatherings or virtual costume contests where people can show off their creative ideas.
+It’s just important to follow social distancing rules, so make sure to avoid crowds while spending the night going door-to-door.

-Even though traditional trick-or-treating might not be your best Halloween option, there are plenty of ways you can still enjoy Halloween 2020 activities.
+If you’re not feeling comfortable with traditional trick-or-treating, there are plenty of ways you can still enjoy Halloween 2021 activities.
 Share your own health and safety tips on FamilyApp with other users!

-- Limit Your Numbers – It’s important your children don’t trick-or-treat with everyone in town, as this increases the chances of spreading COVID-19.
+- Limit Your Numbers – It’s important your children don’t trick-or-treat with everyone in town, as this increases the chances of spreading or catching the delta variant of COVID-19.
 Instead, have them choose one or two friends they’ll be comfortable with throughout the night.